Machine Gun Kelly Reveals He Wears A Necklace With Megan Fox’s Blood In It

 Weird or Nah?

-Whatever the case, Megan and Kelly seemed to be absolutely head over heels for each other.
+Whatever the case, Megan and Kelly seem to be absolutely head over heels for each other.
 The pair went public about their relationship in July of 2020 when they met while on the set of their upcoming movie Midnight in the Switchgrass.

 Comments